khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

      hateful disease which gave birth in you to scorn of other people when there are without a doubt better people than you among them.
-If you scorn them with no cause, they will have cause to scorn you, for the Almighty says, [“To condone an evil is to commit the same evil.”][^not-exist] “The reward of an evil is an evil like it.”
-(Quran 42:20) So you will expose yourself to scorn, even to deserved disdain and the anger of Allāh, and the loss of every trace of virtue that there may have been in you.
+If you scorn them with no cause, they will have cause to scorn you, for the Almighty says, “The reward of an evil is an evil like it.”[^not-exist] (Quran 42:20) So you will expose yourself to scorn, even to deserved disdain and the anger of Allāh, and the loss of every trace of virtue that there may have been in you.

-[^not-exist]: Typesetter: This phrase exists in the original hard copy of _In Pursuit of Virtue_ as well.
-I checked for it in the original Arabic from two
-sources: (1) _Rasāʾil Ibn Ḥazm_, vol.\ 1, #161, p.\ 387 (Beirut: Al-Muʾassasah
-al-ʿArabiyyah li al-Dirāsāt wa al-Nashr, 1987) revised by Dr. Iḥsān ʿAbbās and (2) _Kitāb al-Akhlāq wa al-Siyar_, #173, p.\ 157 (Beirut: Dār Ibn Ḥazm, 2000) checked by ʿAbd al-Ḥaq al-Turkmānī.
+[^not-exist]: Typesetter: The translation from the original hard copy of _In Pursuit of Virtue_ reads, “To condone an evil is to commit the same evil.”
+I checked for it in the original Arabic from two sources: (1) _Rasāʾil Ibn Ḥazm_, vol.\ 1, p.\ 387, #161 (Beirut: Al-Muʾassasah al-ʿArabiyyah li al-Dirāsāt wa al-Nashr, 1987) revised by Dr. Iḥsān ʿAbbās and (2) _Kitāb al-Akhlāq wa al-Siyar_, p.\ 157, #173 (Beirut: Dār Ibn Ḥazm, 2000) checked by ʿAbd al-Ḥaq al-Turkmānī.
 These sources did not have this phrase.

 231. If you are proud of your intelligence, remember all the bad thoughts that come into your mind and the deceitful hopes which assail you, then you will